testinggospels/camouflage/docs/mocking-gRPC.md

 }
 ```

+!!!note

+    If your protofile is importing any other local protofile, Camouflage registers the services/methods in the imported protofile as part of the primary protofile.
+In this case you'd need to specify the absolute or relative path of the imported protofile in a .protoignore file placed at the root of your Camouflage project.
+    For example, you have a protofile A. i.e. `./grpc/protos/protofileA.proto`, which imports protofile B, i.e. `./grpc/protos/subdir/protofileB.proto`.
+All necessary parsing and registrations will be done as part of loading protofile A, Camouflage does not need to load protofile B seperately.
+However, this instruction needs to be passed to Camouflage by placing the path `./grpc/protos/subdir/protofileB.proto` in a `.protoignore` placed at the root of your Camouflage project.
+If appropriate protoignore does not exist, Camouflage will show a warning in your logs as `Not re-registering some_method.
+Already registered.`

 ## Creating a gRPC Mock - Server Side Streaming

 In case you are creating a service with server side streaming, you can place a seperator between each chunk of responses in following manner: